opensearch-project/documentation-website/_migrations/is-migration-assistant-right-for-you.md

    Clarifying the objectives helps tailor the migration process to meet the customer’s expectations and success criteria.

 4. **What's your level of acceptance for discrepancies during the upgrade?**
-   (e.g., If relevancy is re-ordered because the two clusters aren’t exactly in sync, is this tolerable?)
+   ( If relevancy is re-ordered because the two clusters aren’t exactly in sync, is this tolerable?)
    *Why it’s important:*

-   Helps gauge the flexibility of the customer, especially when dealing with non-deterministic elements like ranking in search results or latency variations.
+   For example, decide whether if relevancy is re-ordered because the two clusters aren’t exactly in sync, is this tolerable?
+This will help gauge the flexibility of the customer, especially when dealing with non-deterministic elements like ranking in search results or latency variations.

 5. **Are there any SLAs in place for downstream users or services?**
    *Why it’s important:*

-   Understanding SLAs ensures that any changes to performance or downtime do not violate contractual agreements, maintaining service quality.
+   Understanding what SLAs are currently in place ensures that any changes to performance or downtime does not violate contractual agreements, maintaining service quality.

 6. **Do you foresee any regulatory or compliance constraints that might impact the migration timeline or execution?**
    *Why it’s important:*

    Compliance requirements can dictate migration approaches, particularly regarding data handling, encryption, or audit logging.

 7. **Are you open to a trusted proxy preceding your source cluster, even if it adds a 10-30ms latency?**
    *Why it’s important:*

-   A proxy can make certain migrations smoother (e.g., for reindexing or log collection), but it’s crucial to assess the customer’s tolerance for added latency.
+   A proxy can make certain migrations smoother, like for reindexing or log collection, but it’s crucial to assess the customer’s tolerance for added latency.

 8. **Do you possess a dedicated environment for trial upgrades before the production shift?**
-   (Please outline your typical upgrade process.)
    *Why it’s important:*
+   Outline what you typical upgrade process looks like.
 Testing in a dedicated environment before production can prevent unexpected issues and allow for smoother transitions.

 9. **Do you have a rollback plan in case the migration encounters issues?**
    *Why it’s important:*

    Rollback strategies help ensure business continuity in case the migration fails, minimizing risks to the business.

 ---